- Do you have a big writing assignment that you don't quite know how to approach?

 - Help with a take-home exam without written permission from the instructor

 The Writing Center is located in Room 155 in the Library.
-It is staffed by peer consultants in the afternoons and evenings on Sunday through Thursday during the hours (all times are p.m.) noted below for fall and spring semesters.
-The Writing Center operates on a walk-in basis only.
+The Center is staffed by peer consultants in the afternoons and evenings on Sunday through Thursday during the hours (all times are p.m.) noted below for each semesters.

 What to Bring to a Writing Center Session

 - The assignment sheet, course syllabus, any other relevant instructions